-Protections under this Policy and the Corporations Act apply to 'eligible whistleblowers'.
+Protections under this Policy the Corporations Act 2001 (Cth) and the Tax Administration Act apply to 'eligible whistleblowers'.
 Eligible whistleblowers are individuals who are, or have been (i.e. former):

 - employees (whether permanent, part-time, fixed-term, temporary or secondees); - officers (e.g. directors and company secretaries); and - suppliers of goods or services to Lochard Energy (including contractors and consultants).